Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-08-12-process-monitoring.md

 It's running!
 If we check our localhost at port 9000, we'll see the output we write out, including the environment variables!
 These are useful if we need to pass information or credentials to our script.

+> If your process is not running, try explicitly telling it to start process "nodehook" via `supervisorctl start nodehook`

 There's other things we can do with `supervisorctl` as well.
-We can enter the controlling tool using `supervisorctl`:
+Enter the controlling tool using `supervisorctl`:

 ```
 $ supervisorctl